-A classical, sequential curriculum based on continual reinforcement from pre-school through the twelfth grade is the core of the WCDS education.
-At each grade level, students cover material in the areas of English, math, science, history, geography, and foreign language in a manner appropriate to the student's developmental level.
-Art, sports, and music are structured parts of the Early Education , Lower School and Middle School curricula.
-Upper School students may pick from various electives in these disciplines to fulfill diploma requirements.
-To ensure competence and consistency in key areas, certain programs are disseminated school-wide, creating a core of material studied by everyone and ensuring a bond of shared experience.
-These programs include the Word of the Day, the Great 100s, Summer Reading, and the Grammar Program.
+The core of a WCDS education is a classical, sequential curriculum based on continual reinforcement from pre-school through the twelfth grade.
+At each grade level, students cover material in the areas of English, math, science, history, and foreign language in a manner appropriate to the student's developmental level.
+Latin is required for graduation, and computer, art, sports, and music are all structured parts of the curricula for primary, elementary, and middle schools.
+Upper School students may pick from various electives in these disciplines to fulfill diploma requirements, and each student receives two periods of instruction per day in an English Curriculum which includes vocabulary, grammar, composition, and literature.

 Seniors work closely with the College Counseling office and are matched with a diverse network of local professionals as part of required internships.
 They also spend their last year researching and writing senior theses before defending their findings in front of a panel of experts prior to graduation.

 All seniors research, write, present and defend a thesis as part of their graduation requirement.

 The Impact Tourism and Development Have Had on America’s National Parks and a Consideration of Measures Needed to Keep the Parks Sustainable

 John Muir once advised Americans to “Keep close to Nature's heart... and break clear away, once in awhile, and climb a mountain or spend a week in the woods.
 Wash your spirit clean” (qtd. in Wood).
 Coincidentally, this was written nearly a year before the founding of the National Park Service in 1916 whose purpose was to provide a “public park or pleasuring-ground for the benefit and enjoyment of the people” (“The Critical Documents”).
 For the past 100 years, these parks have provided ...